 For those interested in eating more plant-based, we highly recommend downloading the Food Monster App – with over 20,000 delicious recipes, it is the largest meatless, vegan, plant-based, and allergy-friendly recipe resource to help you get healthy!

 Also, don’t forget to check out our ultimate guide to plant-based recipes for Thanksgiving!

 Now, let’s get started!

-Start with one third the amount called for in a recipe (except for baking recipes) and go from there.
-You’ll be surprised that you don’t miss it.
+Start with one-third the amount called for in a recipe (except for baking recipes) and go from there.
+You’ll be surprised that you won’t miss it.
 Use lemon juice to brighten the flavors of vegetables, which will reduce the need for salt.
 If you are using commercial broths, be sure to look for the lowest sodium brands you can find.

 Instead of one vegetable side dish, why not serve four or five?
-Be sure to include some superstar vegetables like kale, Brussels sprouts and broccoli so you can load up on antioxidants.
-Remember, the more vegetables on your plate, the less carbs and sugar you’ll eat during the meal.
+Be sure to include some superstar vegetables like kale, Brussels sprouts, and broccoli so you can load up on antioxidants.
+Remember, the more vegetables on your plate, the fewer carbs and sugar you’ll eat during the meal.

 For delicious, plant-based recipes and ideas, check out our Ultimate Thanksgiving Menu.
 Most of the recipes are hearty with vegetables and good for your heart.
 Happy Thanksgiving and happy eating!

 - Eat Less Meat: Download Food Monster, the largest plant-based Recipe app on the App Store, to help reduce your environmental footprint, save animals and get healthy.
 You can also buy a hard or soft copy of our favorite vegan cookbooks.